mitmarcus/agentic_it/docs/design.md

 - Sentiment and intent analysis of user messages to detect anger/dissatisfaction or a request for a human handoff.
 - Automatic Jira ticket creation with context, attempted steps, and citations.
 - Served over HTTP (FastAPI).
 Entire app runs in a container (Docker).
+- Multimodal inputs: accept and interpret attachments (text log files, screenshots/images) to better diagnose issues.
+- Past case retrieval: retrieve relevant historical tickets/tech logs to surface proven fixes and known issues.
+- Confidential information protection: automatically detect and flag/redact confidential/PII data and avoid echoing it back.
+- Proactive clarification: ask targeted follow-up questions to gather missing technical details.
+- Style adaptation: adapt tone and complexity to the employee’s style/skill while staying professional.
+- Troubleshooting checklists: guide employees through simple, structured steps before escalation.
+- Ticket controls: auto-create tickets when needed and allow explicit “create ticket” on request; notify when tickets are created.
+- Major incident linkage: inform users when their issue matches/links to an ongoing outage/incident (from a status website) and reflect that in tickets.
+- Feedback: let users rate helpfulness and use scores for continuous improvement.
+- Knowledge freshness: auto-propose SharePoint documentation updates when recurring gaps are detected.

 ### In-Scope Dependencies (if needed)